-Transitional Veterans Program (Brandon Hall): Located in Indianapolis, an eleven (11) bed dorm is established for male homeless veterans who are receiving treatment for mental health issues at the local VA Hospital.
-Services include housing, monitoring, and structured activities for these veterans.
+Transitional Veterans Program (Brandon Hall): Located in Indianapolis, an eleven (29) bed dorm is established for male homeless veterans who are receiving treatment for mental health and/or substance abuse issues at the local VA Hospital.
+Services include housing, case management, monitoring, and structured activities for these veterans.

 Liberty Landing: Located in Fort Wayne, forty (40) beds are available for honorably discharged, homeless men and women veterans who are referred to us by the VA Homeless Team.
 The agency provides case management and transitional housing services for these veterans.

-Lincoln Apartments: - Accepting applicants for opening in December 2013, Lincoln Apartments provides 75 newly constructed units of permanent supportive housing for homeless veterans in a modern and spacious mix of studio and one-bedroom floorplans.
+Lincoln Apartments: Located in Indianapolis, Lincoln Apartments provides 75 newly constructed units of permanent supportive housing for homeless veterans in a modern and spacious mix of studio and one-bedroom floorplans.
 Support services are coordinated by Volunteers of America in conjunction with the Department of Veterans Affairs.

 530 North Holmes Avenue